Competition Requirements

 Productive uses include: agriculture processing, light manufacturing (sewing, pottery, weaving, carpentry), construction, food processing, commerce, new incoming opportunities, etc.

-The proposed solution is a centrally planned and implemented power generation and distribution model offering the core service at the community level.
-Individual families are served as customers from the centralized service.
+The centralized solution is a centrally planned and implemented power generation and distribution model offering the core service at the community level.
+The centralized service serves individual families as customers.
 The solution should address the entire power generation, delivery, and management system.

 The proposed solution will address appliances that enable productive use of energy (including clean cooking).
-The solution can be aimed at a single user solution (e.g., solar water pumps for irrigation, refrigerators) or the community level (e.g. cold-storage rooms, agri-food processing hubs).
+The solution can be aimed at a single-user solution (e.g., solar water pumps for irrigation and refrigerators) or the community level (e.g., cold-storage rooms, agri-food processing hubs).

 Student Teams (Track S):

 This category is open only for teams composed of tertiary education institutions.
-The proposed solution in this category can be of the nature covered in the above five categories (decentralized model, centralized model, Automation-centric solution, end-use energy, and enabling technologies).
-The main difference with the other categories is in the requirements for field-testing — student teams are not required to demonstrate their solution in a target community.
-However, a student team is free to choose to compete in one of the other categories if they are able to comply with the field-testing requirements.
+The proposed solution in this category can be covered in the above five categories (Energy Supply, End-Use/Productive Use, Clean Cooking, Enabling Technologies, Last Mile Distribution, Leave No One Behind)).
+The main difference with the other categories is in the requirements for field testing — student teams are not required to demonstrate their solution in a target community.
+However, a student team can compete in one of the other categories if they can comply with the field-testing requirements.

 Stay up to date